awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

    --requested-dimensions statement
 ```

 In this example, the dimensions details are available\.
-Thus, Peformance Insights retrieves the full text of the SQL statement, without truncating it\.
+Thus, Performance Insights retrieves the full text of the SQL statement, without truncating it\.

 ```
 {